 You'll also need:

 - Since the TPS has to be tested in action (and with the Key On), you'll need to pierce the wires with something to get to the signal inside the wire.

-A generic scan tool that can read OBD I diagnostic trouble codes does come in handy, but the Scan Tool won't help you test the TPS and therefore you won't need it to use the test info in this article (the test in this article will help you test the TPS without a scan tool).
+A generic scan tool that can read OBD I diagnostic trouble codes does come in handy, but the scan tool won't help you test the TPS and therefore you won't need it to use the test info in this tutorial (the test in this tutorial will help you test the TPS without a scan tool).

 Circuit Descriptions Of The Throttle Position Sensor

 Below are the job descriptions of the three wires that stick out of the TPS:

 - 5 Volts from PCM.

 - This wire is Black in color.

 - Sensor Ground Circuit.

 You'll need to keep one very important thing in mind and that's that these three circuits go directly to the ECM.
 So you need to be careful not to short these wires to power (12 Volts) or you will fry the fuel injection computer.